Mature Masculine

 Integration includes the dark:

-• What do you reject in others that lives in you?
+• What do we reject in others that lives in us?

-• What would wholeness require you to face?
+• What would wholeness require us to face?

-You cannot integrate what you refuse to see.
+We cannot integrate what we refuse to see.

 Connect Domains